top of page

 Common Issues in Saint John Homes

-Buying in Saint John is different than buying anywhere else in the province.
-You aren't just buying a house; you’re often buying 100 years of history, renovations, and "quick fixes" from three owners ago.
+Buying in Saint John is not like buying anywhere else.
+You are not just buying a house.
+You are buying 100 years of history, past repairs, and past owners' quick fixes.

-Whether you're looking at a heritage row house Uptown or a 1970s bungalow in Milford, my job is to help you separate the "character" from the costly surprises.
-I know what the fog does to siding, I know what the rock does to foundations, and I know exactly what the insurance companies are going to flag before you even sign the papers.
+Whether it is a heritage row house Uptown or a 1970s home in Milford, my job is to sort the charm from the costly surprises.
+I know what the fog does to siding.
+I know what rock does to foundations.
+And I know what insurers will flag before you even sign the papers.

 Knob and Tube Electrical Wiring